LibreOffice/core/odk/examples/OLE/activex/README.txt

 * Description.

-The LibreOffice ActiveX control shows an example of access to UNO through COM technology.
+The ZetaOffice ActiveX control shows an example of access to UNO through COM technology.
-It requires a properly installed LibreOffice version 4.0 or later This is a Lite ActiveX control so it can be used only in containers that allows to use such controls.
+It requires a properly installed ZetaOffice
+This is a Lite ActiveX control so it can be used only in containers that allows to use such controls.
 It can be activated with an <OBJECT> tag from a html-page to embed a document.
 Without any parameters a new writer document will be